-Samantha Lowe is a recent graduate of Morehead State University’s Experimental Psychology master’s program.
+Samantha Lowe McCleese is a graduate of Morehead State University’s Experimental Psychology master’s program.
 Originally from Maysville, Kentucky she has been a resident of Eastern Kentucky her entire life.
 Growing up in Appalachian culture sparked Samantha’s interest in sex education, and she later went on to further research the topic in her Master’s research project; A Vagina is an Ugly Duckling: Metaphors for Sex Education.
-This project focused on young adult’s ability to speak metaphorically about sexual and non-sexual topics, while also analyzing how political affiliation and virginity status hinder or enhance one’s ability to effectively communicate about sensitive topics.
-Samantha worked very closely with undergraduate research assistants, teaching and promoting appropriate lab protocol for sensitive subjects.
-But the most rewarding part of her research came from interacting with over 150 students during research interview sessions, giving her the opportunity to really understand how young adults in the Appalachian region perceive sensitive facets of human sexuality.
-Samantha’s graduate work proved worthy, and her research was accepted to the Midwestern Psychological Association Conference in May of 2016!

-Samantha still currently lives in Morehead, Kentucky with her two dogs, Tesla and Petie.
-When Samantha has free time you can find her hula-hooping, cooking, reading Chuck Palanuick, or spending time with one of her four younger sisters.
+Samantha currently lives in Morehead, Kentucky with her two dogs, Tesla and Petie.
+When Samantha has free time you can find her hula-hooping, hanging out with plants, or spending quality time with her husband.

 Elizabeth Thorne, MPH